aws-solutions-library-samples/aws-insurancelake-etl/docs/transforms.md

 |condition    |required    |String filter condition using [Spark WHERE clause syntax](https://spark.apache.org/docs/latest/sql-ref-syntax-qry-select-where.html); **rows that match will remain in the data set**
 |description    |optional    |This parameter will be ignored, but we recommend using it to document the purpose of each filter condition

 - Use only when certain rows can be systematically and confidently discarded.
 Examples of usage include removing blank rows, removing a totals rows, or removing subtotal rows.
-If review of filtered data is desired, consider using [data quality quarantine rules](./data_quality.md).
+If review of filtered data is desired, consider using [data quality quarantine rules](data_quality.md).
+An example of both options can be found in the [Corrupt Data section of the Loading Data with InsurnaceLake Documentation](loading_data.md#corrupt-data).

 ```json
 "filterrows": [